Evidence For Evolution Webquest Answers

 IV.
 Evidence from Comparative Anatomy

 • Homologous Structures: Homologous structures are similar structures found in different species that share a common evolutionary origin.
 Despite potentially different functions, homologous structures reveal a shared ancestry.
-For example, the forelimbs of mammals (humans, bats, whales) are homologous structures, even though they are adapted for different functions (manipulation, flight, swimming).
+As an example, the forelimbs of mammals (humans, bats, whales) are homologous structures, even though they are adapted for different functions (manipulation, flight, swimming).
 The underlying skeletal structure, however, shows remarkable similarity, suggesting a common ancestor.

 • Vestigial Structures: Vestigial structures are remnants of structures that were functional in ancestral organisms but have lost their original function in descendant species.
 Examples include the human appendix, the pelvic bones in whales, and the wings of flightless birds.
 The presence of vestigial structures provides evidence of evolutionary change, demonstrating that structures can become reduced or lost over time if they are no longer advantageous.